Adam-Collier/100-Days-Of-Code/log.md

 **Thoughts**: This challenge seems to have a lot more to it thatn I first anticipated.
 There is always a risk of an infite loop since you cant put a limit on the max number because you may have numbers passed in the argument which have a least common multiple past that limit.
 At the moment I have tried using indexOf in a while loop but it keeps on producing an infinite loop.
 Going to have to get a pen and paper out and really think this one through.

+### Day 25: January 28th, Saturday

+**Todays progress**: Attempted the Smallest Common Multiple challenge on FreeCodeCamp.

+**Thoughts**: This is definitely the hardest challenge I have had to do on FreeCodeCamp upto this point.
+May have to move onto a different challenge and come back to it later on with a fresh mind.